anderlli0053/DEV-tools/README.md

 Once the Scoop is sucessfully installed and in the System PATH, you can use whatever command-line you like, CMD, PowerShell,...

+___It started as a collection of manifests for development tools that i wrote, but then turned into a container of pretty much everything.
+Apps, Games, ... you name it!.___